-Our Board of Trustees provide governance, guidance, and encouragement.
-The Board is supported by an independent Advisory Group.
+Our Board of Trustees provide governance, guidance, and encouragement to the Operational Team.
+The Board is supported by an independent Advisory Group when necessary.

 A graphic designer and technologist with a passion for inspiring young people and their families through shared learning experiences.